Sunday, October 27, 2013

 The First Quarry (Max Allan Collins, 2008)

 Max Allan Collins takes us back to the early 70s on a ride with his anti-hero's debut assignment.
-Quarry is dispatched to some small college town in Iowa where he's supposed to "take out" some asshole professor/writer working on a "non-fiction" book on Chicago's mobster.
-Two women are involved and gang war over the drug turf is taking place so we know there will be plenty of sex and violence.
+Quarry is dispatched to some small college town in Iowa, where he's supposed to "take out" some asshole professor/writer working on a "non-fiction" book on Chicago's mobster.
+Two women are involved, and a gang war over the drug turf is taking place, so we know there will be plenty of sex and violence.

-And since we are reading Quarry book, we know it will be fun.
+And since we are reading the Quarry book, we know it will be fun.

-It moves forward pretty rapidly, at times maybe even too fast as character don't have time to fully evolve and breathe.
+It moves forward rapidly, at times even too fast, as characters don't have time to fully evolve and breathe.
 Collins either drops them altogether (cute blonde at the very beginning) or Quarry simply kills them.
-There's this likable private detective Charlie who brings few possibilities of mystery entanglement but he too almost immediately ends up with additional hole in his head and storytelling goes back to linear mode.
-Which is cool, Quarry's novel are by their definition character driven, sometimes (like in this one) it's just too bad that the only character that drives them is Quarry and others are somehow neglected.
+There's this likeable private detective, Charlie, who brings few possibilities of mystery entanglement, but he too almost immediately ends up with an additional hole in his head, and storytelling goes back to linear mode.
+Which is cool, Quarry's novels are by their definition character driven, sometimes (like in this one) it's just too bad that the only character that drives them is Quarry and others are somehow neglected.

-But, again, it's fun.
-Especially after reading initial few chapters and getting into the mood and into our protagonist's sense of humor.
-He's simply cool guy and I'll give his first adventure an extra half point on account how effectively he managed to finish this whole affair without "leaving any loose ends".
+But, again, it's fun, especially after reading the initial few chapters and getting into the mood and into our protagonist's sense of humour.
+He's simply a cool guy and I'll give his first adventure an extra half point on account of how effectively he managed to finish this whole affair without "leaving any loose ends".
 Nice work indeed.

 3.5/5